Cloudy with a Chance of TB: Bringing Health Screening to Marginalized Communities

 Posing in front of TB Móvil.
 Image courtesy of Gabriela P.

-My activities have ranged from conducting interviews in the field, mapping points for where the vehicle has gone and will go, finding new points on the field, analyzing the demographics of the project participants, and coming up with new strategies to engage the community in the campaign.
+My activities have ranged from conducting informal interviews with community members, mapping points for where the vehicle has gone and will go, finding new points on the field, analyzing the demographics of the project participants, and coming up with new strategies to engage the community in the campaign.

-By working with the community engagement team lead, we’re making sure that the vehicle reaches every last corner of Comas, leaving no one behind.
-We advertise at all types of community spaces—from local food kitchens to schools, churches, and fields.
-The locations of these points also coincide with 12 “priority health zones” in Comas that have higher reported rates of TB.
+The two vehicles go to all types of community spaces, from local food kitchens to schools, churches, and fields.
+The locations of these points also coincide with zones in Comas and Carabayllo that have higher reported rates of TB.

 I got to help a community artist with a mural illustrating TB Móvil, SES, and highlighting the right to health!
 Image courtesy of Gabriela P.